 Whilst it’s impossible to argue that having one in your history is not going to be a good thing, it may be still possible to get a mortgage despite having a history of payday loans.

-Make no mistake, it will make things harder for you as you won’t have as many options in terms of the type of mortgage you can go for, and you will probably have to go for a specialist lender instead of a high street one.
+Make no mistake, it will make things harder for you as you won’t have as many options in terms of the type of mortgage you can go for, and you will probably have to go for a specialist lender instead of a high street one, who is likely to reject your mortgage application.

 The best thing you can do is speak to a mortgage advisor who specialises in helping those in your situation.
 At Mortgageable, we can look at your particular record and situation and give you the best advice for where to go for a mortgage and the steps you need to take to improve your credit report in order to increase your chances of being accepted for a mortgage.
 We can also make you aware of the extra barriers that you will have to overcome.